Jonathan2251/lbd/_sources/gpu.txt

 OpenGL standard is here [#openglspec]_.
 The OpenGL is for desktop computer or server while the OpenGL ES is for embedded system [#opengleswiki]_.
 Though shaders are only a small part of the whole OpenGL software/hardware system.
-It is still a big effort to finish the compiler implementation since there are lots of api need to implement.
+It is still a big effort to finish the compiler implementation since there are lots of api need to be implemented.
-For example, the texture related api has close to one hundreds of api for code generation include the api name and different operands in the same api name.
+For example, the number of texture related api is close to one hundred for code generation since they include the api name and different operands in the same api name.
-This implementation can done by generating llvm intrinsic function from shader's api parser of frontend compiler, and designing llvm backend for those extended llvm intrinsic functions to finish it as follows,
+This implementation can be done by generating llvm extended intrinsic functions from shader parser of frontend compiler, and llvm backend for those intrinsic to finish it as follows,

 .. code-block:: c++